liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 (![Actions](../../../images/icon-actions.png)) for the Widget and select *Configuration*.
 You'll see the same Enable Comments checkbox, and its default is now false (unchecked).
-Checking the box in the Widget Configuration screen will break its link with the System Settings entry.
+Checking the box in the Widget Configuration screen breaks its link with the System Settings entry.
 Changing the System Settings configuration does nothing to this Widget Instance anymore.

 If you make some regrettable configuration decisions and can't recall exactly